 In the tech world, every app developer dream to build a mobile app that will transform their idea into enormous riches.
 That dream has led designers, developers and marketers around the world to spend countless hours into ideating, analyzing, designing, programming, and marketing their apps and games.
 Though the app stores continue to fill up with ever more mobile applications and have made a few Indie developers and companies immensely wealthy.
 The reality is that most of the app development businesses are not sustainable businesses.
 Let’s take an example, according to reports Flappy Bird creator Dong Nguyen earned more than $50,000 a day from his little game before pulling it from the iOS and Android app stores.
-But, the vast majority of app developers inspite of having an unique idea, hardly manage to make anything at all.
+But, the vast majority of app developers inspite of having a unique idea, hardly manage to make anything at all.

 Apps are not a gimmick, but a game changer

 According to VisionMobile’s Developer Economics report, half (50%) of iOS developers and even more (64%) Android developers are operating below the “app poverty line” of $500 per app per month.
 This report included the responses from over 10,000 developers from 137 countries worldwide, taking place over 5 weeks in April and May 2014.
 However, those developers and publishers who plan their app right from the ideation to launch earn thousands of dollars per app per month.
-Many apps in app stores that includes alluring designs, kink-free coding and recieve a fair share of publicity seem to breaking out as a true blockbuster.
+Many apps in app stores that includes alluring designs, kink-free coding and receive a fair share of publicity seem to break out as a true blockbuster.
 And, promoting your app through various channels is one of the reasons that can make your app a big hit.
 Here are a few ways of promoting your app that can help iPhone/iPad developers and Indie publishers:

 1. Look for a niche or an up-going trend: While brainstorming for your app check each and every accessible information on the Internet.
 Have a look what’s people buying and if you think there’s still some $ for yet another similar kind of app then go ahead, otherwise look for other category and come up with something that is not already on the stores.
 And, make the difference between an over-saturated market and an opportunity market.